canonical/praecepta/README.md

 ### Customising the rules

-The published Vale Github action ignores suggestions and turns off some features which are likely to cause a lot of noise if run in their default state.
+The published Vale GitHub action ignores suggestions and turns off some features which are likely to cause a lot of noise if run in their default state.
 A lot of things boil down to spellings.
 For example, the rule which checks for sentence case in headings doesn't know that SATA is an initialism by default, so if you include it, completely reasonably, in a heading it will be marked as an error.
 You may wish to turn this back on **if** you have a fairly complete vocabulary list.
 The example `vale.ini` file enumerates all the current rules and explicitly sets their error levels.
 This makes it simple to turn rules on or off, or add the spelling options, by simply making a copy of this file, editing it and including it in the repository where the checks are run.